 I own 320-pounds of Alpha Bumpers (no 10’s), and I put each and every plate on the scale to check for accuracy.
 I kid you not, every plate was spot on.

-Full disclosure, my scale is accurate to within a tenth of a pound, so I cannot tell you that these plates are within 10 grams of stated weight or anything like that, but then again they very well could be – which would be pretty awesome considering no such claim is made by Vulcan.
+Full disclosure, my scale is only accurate to within a tenth of a pound, so I cannot claim that these plates are within 10 grams of stated weight or anything like that, but then again they very well could be – which would be pretty awesome considering no such claim is made by Vulcan.
 Perhaps someone else with a set of Alphas and a more accurate scale will chime in regarding the accuracy of their plates down in the comments section.

-In any case, having every single disc in a non-competition weight set come in precisely at their stated weight is pretty impressive, at least as far as I’m concerned.
+In any case, having every single disc in a non-competition weight set come in precisely at their stated weight is quite impressive, at least as far as I’m concerned.
 It’s certainly the first time I’ve seen it happen among such a large quantity of plates.

 Appearance / Color

 In the pictures the color specks make the plates look like crumb rubber, but when you see the plates up close and are able to touch them, you’ll notice right away that the plates feel much more like a regular bumper than a crumb rubber bumper.
-With crumb rubber there is a sort of rough texture that you can feel as you run your hands across the plate, and you can’t feel that with the Alphas – they are smooth and seamless.
+With crumb rubber there is a sort of rough texture that you can feel as you run your hands across the surface, and you can’t feel that with the Alphas – they are smooth and seamless.

 It’s also worth noting that the inserts sit flush with the surface of the plates.
-When you have plates stacked against one another on the bar, there isn’t excessive rubbing and wearing down of the inserts themselves.
+When you have plates stacked against one another on the sleeve there isn’t excessive rubbing and wearing down of the inserts themselves.
 Many cheap bumpers (and even some of the nicer plates) have the inserts actually sitting above the rubber surface, and this slowly wears down those inserts.
 Again, not the hugest issue to have, but at least it’s not going to be your issue.

 Plate Width & Diameter